 The number of studies showing that religion can be an ally in coping with life’s problems is continually growing.
-However, due to a lack of nuanced understanding of this gain, many come to think religion is or should be enough for treating any kind of health issue.
+However, due to the lack of a nuanced understanding of this benefit, many come to think religion is or should be enough for treating any kind of health issue.

-This is why, as fewer and fewer people today are ready to ignore medical advice and rely exclusively on faith for healing, as far as mental pain goes, believers should be more willing to consider, without any shame or fear, that there is no competition between scientific treatment (psychotherapy ± medication ± changing one’s lifestyle) and religious help, from which religion must come out victorious, but a very appropriate collaboration.
+This is why, as fewer and fewer people today are ready to ignore medical advice and rely exclusively on faith for healing, as far as mental pain goes, believers should be more willing to consider, without any shame or fear, that there is no competition between scientific treatment (psychotherapy ± medication ± changing one’s lifestyle) and religious help; religion must not only come out victorious, but must be part of a very appropriate collaboration.

 Strong, but not always enough

-There are therefore structural, functional, chemical, social, lifestyle related factors, and, in addition to those, spiritual factors which may play a role in the prevention as well as in the development of a mental disorder.
-Blaming the emergence of depression on spiritual factors may, in many cases, lead to ignoring other factors for which science already proved that can have a decisive influence.
+There are therefore structural, functional, chemical, social, and lifestyle factors, and, in addition to those, spiritual factors which may play a role in the prevention as well as in the development of a mental disorder.
+Blaming the emergence of depression on spiritual factors may, in many cases, lead to ignoring other factors which science has already proved can have a decisive influence.

 This has a double negative effect.
-On one hand, because it involves cruelly blaming the victim, when he/she does not seek counselling to see whether he/she adopted destructive religious thought patterns and when this victim is not helped to deconstruct them.
-On the other hand, exclusive focus on religion denies the one suffering access to viable solutions which might come from other sources, if the source of depression proves to be another than spiritual mistakes.
+On one hand, it involves cruelly blaming the victim when he/she does not seek counselling to see whether he/she adopted destructive religious thought patterns and when this victim is not helped to deconstruct them.
+On the other hand, an exclusive focus on religion denies the suffering one access to viable solutions which might come from other sources, if the source of depression proves to be other than spiritual mistakes.

-If the source of depression each believer experiences is, for instance, the lack of social support, it would be cynical for someone to suggest that person should rather pray more intensely and faithfully.
-It’s like going to a village affected by poverty and starvation and telling people to pray God miraculously fills their stomachs.
-While waiting, with as much faith as possible, that He manifests His power, let’s not forget a commonsensical spiritual aspect: not even Jesus fed himself through a miracle when He was hungry.
+If the source of depression a believer experiences is, for instance, a lack of social support, it would be cynical for someone to suggest that the person should rather pray more intensely and faithfully.
+It’s like going to a village affected by poverty and starvation and telling people to pray for God to miraculously fill their stomachs.
+While waiting, with as much faith as possible, that He manifests His power, let’s not forget a common-sensical spiritual aspect: not even Jesus fed Himself through a miracle when He was hungry.

-Alina Kartman is a senior editor at ST Network and Semnele timpului.
+Alina Kartman is a senior editor at ST Network and Signs of the Times Romania.